CollectionBuilder/cb-docs/docs/quickstart.md

 7. Save your metadata as a CSV file into the _data directory of your repository.
 8. Edit the _config.yml file to include your CONTENTdm server link and the directory details for where your collection ultimately ends up.
 9. Edit the theme.yml file found in the _data directory to reflect your specific collection details, including, most importantly, the name of the CSV file containing your metadata and the CONTENTdm id for your collection.
-10. Open up the terminal in your directory and write 'jekyll s' to serve up your website.
+10. Open up the terminal in your directory and type `bundle exec jekyll s` to serve up your website.
 11. Check your website and use the theme.yml file and the other "-config.csv" files in the _data directory to adjust the pages, layouts, and metadata displayed.
-12. When satisfied, stop your jekyll server by clicking 'CTRL + c' in the terminal, the write 'rake deploy' to build the site.
+12. When satisfied, stop your jekyll server by clicking `CTRL + C` in the terminal, the type `rake deploy` to build the site.
 13. Open up the _site folder, copy all the relevant HTML and css files, then paste these onto your web server.
 14. Your Web Site is up!